smrealms/wiki-data/game-guide/combat.md

 * **Bunkers** protect a planet with heavy-plated armor.
 Each bunker provides 100 armor.

 The construction center shows what goods are stockpiled on a planet and which ones are needed for building each type of defense.
 Once started, it shows when construction will be completed.
 Only one building can be constructed at a time.

-Some planets have a bank vault which can store cash.
-The vault can be accessed by anyone who is parked on the planet.
-The vault can also be used to bond cash.
-A bond cannot be touched once it has started and will pay interest on the principal amount when it comes to term.

 Planets can serve as a relatively safe place to park your ship, but no planet is 100% safe.
 Even the strongest planet can can fall to a well organized attacking fleet of warships.